threefoldfoundation/info_sdk/src/10. Marketplace/publisher.md

 ## Publisher

-Publisher is a web [publishing platform](https://github.com/Threefoldfoundation/publishingtools) can be used to host wikis, websites, and blogs (you can find examples of deploymentns on manual.Threefold.io)
+Publisher is a web [publishing platform](https://github.com/Threefoldfoundation/publishingtools) could be used to host wikis, websites, and blogs (you could find examples of deploymentns on manual.Threefold.io)

 ### Accessing the solution